bahmutov/cypress-json-results/README.md

 })
 ```

-Note: the plugin assumes the output folder already exists
+**Note:** the plugin assumes the output folder already exists

+You can disable writing a file by using the option `filename: false`.

 ### updateMarkdownFile